Giggleswick School

 Academics and destinations

 In line with the school’s learner profile – curious, skilled, aware, passionate, creative, proactive, resilient, assured – the emphasis is on quality rather than quantity.
 And the new structure of the academic day absolutely does that, giving pupils targeted support where it’s needed.
 In the sixth form, pupils can take a mixture of A-levels and BTECs, and there is a commitment to bespoke exams so pupils can follow their own path.
-At the moment two are doing a BTEC in performing arts and one student is studying A-level Latin, even though it’s not yet offered at GCSE.
-The introduction of Year 7 and 8 scholars Latin, though, means it soon will be.
+Lots of academic clinics are available to sixth formers who can opt to go to these instead of other co-curricular activities.
 At GCSE, the curriculum is based around three tenets: academics; the CASE (Creative, Active, Service, Enrichment) programme; and skills to develop leadership, teamwork and communication.
 The latter includes mentoring at the prep school and helping to coach sport as part of a sports leadership award.

-Academically gifted pupils have a weekly Aspire Programme session, where they discuss and debate everything from rococo art to forensic science, plus the Creative, Active, Service and Enrichment programme offers subject visits, speakers, competitions, clubs and workshops, as well as university-related opportunities in subjects that pupils are taking.
+Academically gifted pupils follow an enrichment programme, where they discuss and debate everything from rococo art to forensic science, plus the CASE programme offers subject visits, speakers, competitions, clubs and workshops, as well as university-related opportunities in subjects that pupils are taking.
 For sixth-formers, the Giggleswick Diploma captures and rewards each pupils’ participation in the whole curriculum.

 Co-curricular

 Facilities are excellent, with Astro pitches, a large sports hall for indoor cricket, grass tennis courts, rifle ranges, clay-pigeon shooting, natural rock faces, climbing walls, a dance studio, a swimming pool, a spin room with 25 bikes… the list goes on.
-Pupils also use Skipton tennis courts and the indoor driving range at Bentham Golf.
+Pupils also use Skipton tennis courts and the indoor driving range at Bentham Golf, and there are also opportunities for horse riding.

 The music, drama and art departments are impressive.
-Half the school takes music lessons, choir numbers keep growing and the Giggleswick’s Young Musician of the Year competition is eagerly anticipated – this year Olly Hamilton, the musical director for the BBC, was adjudicator.
+More than half of pupils learn an instrument (three are harpists), there are a plethora of bands, orchestras and ensembles, choir numbers keep growing and the Giggleswick’s Young Musician of the Year competition is eagerly anticipated.
 As is The Gigg, a line-up of live acts from all year groups that sees younger pupils performing with sixth formers, and the staff and house band as ‘session’ musicians.

 Boarding